Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Trinity and Bonavista work so well because the landscape does half the storytelling for you.

-Sea stacks, caves, headlands, old harbour lines, and exposed coast all create natural framing.
+Sea stacks, caves, headlands, old harbour lines, and exposed coastline all create natural framing.
 A whale surfacing here is not moving through empty water.
-It is moving through a place with texture and depth.
-That is what makes these parts of Newfoundland feel so rewarding for photographers and slow travellers alike.
+It is moving through a place with texture, scale, and atmosphere.

 A Note on Planning the Trip

-This post is more about the experience itself: the waiting, the atmosphere, and the moments that stay with you after the boat returns to shore.
+This post is more about the experience itself: the waiting, the atmosphere, and the moments that stay with you long after the boat returns to shore.

 The Photographer’s Kit: Gear for the White Wall